Clavamox at a glance

 Can pregnant or lactating cats take Clavamox?

 The FDA categorises the drug as category B, for use during pregnancy.
 Animal studies have not demonstrated a risk to the fetus.
 As always, tell the veterinarian if your cat is or may be pregnant or lactating.

 Do not give to cats who have a known sensitivity to penicillins.

 Do not administer systemic antibiotics orally to cats with septicemia, shock or other grave illnesses as GI absorption may be significantly delayed.

-Hypersensitivity which may include angioedema (swelling around the face), urticaria (rash), difficulty breathing, increased heart rate, fever and vomiting.
+Hypersensitivity may include angioedema (swelling around the face), urticaria (rash), difficulty breathing, increased heart rate, fever and vomiting.
 Contact your veterinarian immediately if your cat displays signs of an allergic reaction.